How to Create a Loyalty App Like Starbucks Rewards

 Automation: Birthday rewards, milestone celebrations, and re-engagement campaigns should trigger automatically.
 Manual management doesn't scale.

 Flexible reward structures: Starbucks uses points (Stars)—make sure your platform offers a points-based card type, not just stamps.
 You might also want memberships, multipasses, or gift cards as you grow.
 Choose a platform with multiple card types.
+Not all wallet-based platforms are equal, though—some are developer infrastructure requiring technical teams, while others are ready-to-use, and understanding the difference between PassKit and Perkstar illustrates this distinction clearly.

 Customer data: Visit tracking, behaviour insights, and segmentation enable the personalisation that makes Starbucks Rewards feel tailored.